Skip to content

 URL A will match URL Class A but not URL Class B and so will receive A.

-URL B will match both and receive URL Class B as it is more complicated.
+URL B will match both and receive URL Class B as it is the more complicated Class.

 normalising urls